MikeHughesKent/PyHoloscope/README.md

 # PyHoloscope : Holographic Microscopy Utilities for Python
 Mainly developed by Mike Hughes, Applied Optics Group, University of Kent.
 Pull requests welcome.

-In process of migrating code from Matlab.
-Hope to mostly use OpenCV to make this fast.
+A project to develop tools for holographic microscopy in Python.
+The aim is to make this optimised, fast and suitable for real-time use, including GPU acceleration.
+There is already a python library called [HoloPy] (https://github.com/manoharan-lab/holopy) which implements a lot of useful functionality, so check that out if you need something that works now.

-Have begun implemening:
+Have begun implementing:
 * Generate propagator for angular spectrum method - done
 * Refocus using angular spectrum method - done
 * Cosine window to avoid edge effects - done for circular window for bundle holograpy, need rectangular for general purpose